Skip to main content

 Crystallization monitoring

-The device is based on the high-precision measurement of the absolute sound velocity and process temperature, allowing the tracking of processes and complex reactions.
+The device is based on the highly precise measurement of the absolute sound velocity and process temperature, allowing the tracking of processes and complex reactions.

 The benefits for the user are:

-The use of state-of-the-art digital signal processing technologies guarantees an extremely accurate and interference-free measurement of the absolute sound velocity and concentration.
-Additionally, integrated temperature sensors, the sophisticated sensor design, and know-how developed in countless measurement series and many applications ensure high system reliability with long service life.
+The use of the latest digital signal processing technologies guarantees an extremely accurate and interference-free measurement of the absolute sound velocity and concentration.
+Additionally, integrated temperature sensors, the sophisticated sensor design, and expertise developed in countless measurements and applications ensure high system reliability with long service life.

 The advantages of the measurement method are:

-- Robust sensor design in a completely metallic version without seals or moving parts
+• robust sensor construction in completely metallic design without seals or moving parts

 Innovative sensor technology